Olliroxx/surviv.py/docs/source/surviv.py/index.rst

 Surviv.py
 =========
-This is the documentation for the client
+This is the documentation for the client and netcode

 .. toctree::

-    netManager/index
+    netcode/index
+    client/index